-Semester Due dates for pay in full Payment Plan Available # of Payments in Installment Plan
+Semester Due dates for pay in full Payment Plan Available

-Fall August 15 Yes 4-due Aug. thru Nov.
+Fall August 15 Yes

 Winter December 15 No

-Spring January 15 Yes 4-due of Jan. thru April
+Spring January 15 Yes

-Summer May 15 Yes 3-due May, June, July
+Summer May 15 Yes

-\ Enrollment and payment deadlines for payment plans: mycollegepaymentplan/ corning\community\college/
+Enrollment and payment deadlines for payment plans: mycollegepaymentplan/ corning_community_college/

-If payment is not made by the due date, a one percent per month late fee will be charged to the student's account.
+If payment is not made by the due date, a one percent per month late fee may be charged to the student's account.
 Students with delinquent accounts will be blocked from registering for future courses.
 If action is necessary to enforce collection, all reasonable collection fees, including attorney fees, will be charged to the student.
 Students should seek the personal attention of the staff in the Student Accounts if they have any questions or difficulties in making full payment by the payment due date.